camunda/camunda-docs-manual/content/reference/rest/history/job-log/get-job-log-query-count.md

 ---

-Query for the number of historic job logs that fulfill the given parameters.
+Queries for the number of historic job logs that fulfill the given parameters.
-Takes the same parameters as the [get historic job logs]({{< relref "reference/rest/history/job-log/get-job-log-query.md" >}}) method.
+Takes the same parameters as the [Get Job Logs]({{< relref "reference/rest/history/job-log/get-job-log-query.md" >}}) method.

 # Method